Cervical Cancer Prevention

 4. It can take weeks, months, or years after exposure to HPV before symptoms develop or the virus is detected.
 This is why it is usually impossible to determine when or from whom HPV may have been contracted.

-But vaccination can help prevent HPV and the cases of cancer, genital warts, and other health problems it can cause.
+Vaccination can help prevent HPV and the cases of cancer, genital warts, and other health problems it can cause.
 To work best, the vaccine must be given in two or three doses over a six-month period.
 It should also be given long before a young person is sexually active, according to the CDC.
 The CDC recommends it for all girls and boys ages 11 or 12.

 In the United States, Gardasil 9 is the available vaccine to protect against HPV, including cervical and anal cancer, and genital warts.
 It targets HPV types 6, 11, 16, 18, 31, 33, 45, 52 and 58.

-The vaccine is very safe.
+The vaccine is safe.
 Testing has revealed no serious side effects, according to the NIH.
 The most common reactions, such as soreness or swelling at the injection site, are temporary.

 Although the vaccine can prevent future HPV infections, it can't eliminate an existing HPV infection.
 And it is possible for someone to become infected with HPV the very first time he or she is sexually active, according to CDC.
 (Remember, most people who have HPV don't have symptoms.)

 Though the vaccine is routinely given at ages 11 or 12, it can be safely given to children as young as 9, according to the FDA.

 It also can be safely given through age 45.
 If your child needs catch-up vaccinations, speak to his or her healthcare provider.

 Pap smears are screening for cervical cancer.
 Most of the time, pap smears are looking for pre-cancer changes of the cervix, called dysplasia.
 These pre-cancerous changes on the cervix happen before cervix cancer and can be treated before they progress to cervix cancer.